Learning with hope

 Make a monthly or annual commitment and receive photos, letters and updates from the child you support.
 Change one life, transform a generation.

-One-time or recurring gifts of any amount go directly to programs serving children and families in Buyende District.
+One-time or recurring gifts go directly to programs serving children and families in Buyende District.

 We are profoundly grateful to friends from around the world who walk this journey with us.